Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity

-Equation \eqref{eq:opt} is a convex optimization problem in $\mathcal W$ and in Section \ref{sec:implement} we provide the implementation details for solving Problem \eqref{eq:opt} along with the recommended choices for $\mathcal T$, $S$ and $K$.
 In the next section, we present our data-driven HAMT procedure that relies on the solution $\hat{\mathcal W}_m$ to Problem \eqref{eq:opt}.
+Section \ref{sec:implement} provides the recommended choices for $\mathcal T$, $S$ and $K$ in the context of HAMT while Section \ref{sec:npmleb_details} in the supplement includes the implementation details for solving Problem \eqref{eq:opt}.